 When there's a badge next to a user, our research participants find the user more credible.
-Most participants didn't need a label for the badge to understand the meaning of it.
+Most participants didn't need a label for the badge to understand its meaning.

-When the research participants are interested in the commenter, they want to see the profile of the commenter.
+When the research participants are interested in the commenter, they want to see the commenter's profile.
 They don't want to follow the user immediately.